'It's a pretty and historic town but there are vulnerable people with needs': Storage firm delivers Christmas lifeline to Ludlow refuge

 “Especially at this time of year you don’t like to think of people who don’t have a place to have a wash and a hot meal so Stephen House is providing a vital service and we at Lock Stock are pleased to be able to help them.”

-Lock Stock, founded in Denbigh in North Wales in 2000, will have over 5,700 storage units providing more than five million cubic feet of space at 40 storage parks across North and Mid Wales and the border counties by the end of 2025.
+Lock Stock, founded in Denbigh in North Wales in 2000, will have more than 5,700 storage units providing more than five million cubic feet of space at 40 storage parks across North and Mid Wales and the border counties by the end of 2025.

-They estimate that over 60 per cent of their units are rented by people moving house or keeping treasured possessions but nearly 40 per cent, about 2,000, are used by used by a variety of businesses for storing materials, stock and equipment.
+The company estimates that more than 60 per cent of its units are rented by people moving house or keeping treasured possessions but nearly 40 per cent, about 2,000, are used by a variety of businesses for storing materials, stock and equipment.

-There is also a growing market from students looking to store possessions outside term time and Lock Stock also specialise in the off-site hire - and sale - of containers, delivered to location by their specialist lorry which can even bring a unit to your premises to fill or empty and store it at any of our locations.
+There is also a growing market from students looking to store possessions outside term time and Lock Stock also specialises in the off-site hire - and sale - of containers, delivered to location by its specialist lorry.

-For information about Lock Stock Self Storage including off-site container hire contact them on 01745 817178 or go to https://lockstock.biz/
+For information about Lock Stock Self Storage including off-site container hire phone 01745 817178 or visit https://lockstock.biz/.